 Very Inexpensive Under $50 double

-Rates shown do not include sales and accommodations tax, usually a total of 11% for properties with five or more rooms, or service charge, in any.
+Rates shown do not include sales and accommodations tax, usually a total of 13%, or service charge, if any.

 Asheville Cottages 29 Asheville Cottage Lane, West Asheville, 828-712-1789, www.ashevillecottages.com; Cabins and Other Rentals, Expensive to Very Expensive

 Asheville Swiss Chalets 10 N. Delano Rd., East Asheville, 828-645-8101, www.ashevilleswisscchalets.com; Cabins and Rental Houses, Moderate to Expensive

-Asheville Swiss Chalets has 11 rental cottages off Tunnel Road in East Asheville, about 1 mile from Downtown, and four more in Weaverville north of Asheville.
-The management stresses that the rental chalets accept dogs.
-Rates for one- to three-bedroom cottages range from $145 to $350, with a three- to seven-night minimum, depending on the time of year.
-Weekly rates are $910 to $1,900.
-The premier units, such as the Matterhorn ($225 per night on weekends in-season, sleeps four) two-bedroom, two-bath units have gas fireplaces, decks, large, flat-screen TVs and other amenities.
+Asheville Swiss Chalets has eight rental cottages off Tunnel Road in East Asheville, about 1 mile from Downtown, and four more in Weaverville north of Asheville.
+The management stresses that the rental chalets accept pets.
+Rates for one- to three-bedroom cottages range from $145 to $350 per night, with a three- to seven-night minimum, depending on the time of year.
+The premier units, such as the Matterhorn have two bedrooms and two baths gas fireplaces, decks or porches, large flat-screen TVs and other amenities.

 Log Cabin Motor Court 330 Weaverville Hwy.
 (U.S. Hwy.
 25 North), North Asheville, 828-645-6546 or 800-295-3392, www.theashevillecabins.com; Cabins, Moderate

 Mountain Springs Cabins 27 Emma’s Cove Rd., off Pisgah Hwy.
 (NC Hwy.
 151), Candler (Asheville West), 828-665-1004, www.mtnsprings.com; Cabins, Moderate to Expensive

-Mountain Springs Cabins, about 14 miles southwest of Downtown Asheville off the Pisgah Highway, has 13 rustic mountain log and wood cabins, a large lodge house, two “tiny houses” and three yurts on 50 acres in a rural area about 25 minutes west of Downtown Asheville.
+Mountain Springs Cabins, about 14 miles southwest of Downtown Asheville off the Pisgah Highway, has 18 rustic mountain log and wood cabins, a large lodge house, two “tiny houses” and three yurts on 50 acres in a rural area about 25 minutes west of Downtown Asheville.
 Rates from $100 to $350 per night, double, with a three- or four-night minimum.
 Rate schedules are complex, depending on the unit, number of people, time of year and the type of rate (refundable or not).
 Most cabins have kitchens, gas fireplaces and air-conditioning.
-Pets accepted in most cabins with a refundable pet fee, but not in yurts.
-Mountain Springs Cabins is now owned by RVC, an eight-unit group of cottages colonies and campgrounds in the Southeast.
+Dogs accepted (no cats) in most cabins with a refundable pet fee, but not in yurts.
+Mountain Springs Cabins is now associated with RVC, an eight-unit group of cottages colonies and campgrounds in the Southeast.